trueos/pcbsd/src-qt5/docs/controlpanel.rst

 **Allow Stealth Sessions:** if this box is checked, a "Stealth Session" checkbox is added to the login menu, as seen in :numref:`Figure %s: Logging Into a Stealth Session <stealth>`.
 When a user logs into a stealth session, meaning that they check the "Stealth Session" box in the login menu, a temporary, encrypted zvol is created, mounted, and used as a temporary home directory.
 When the user logs out, the zvol is destroyed, along with the contents of that temporary home directory.
-This allows a user to temporarily use a PC-BSD® system without leaving any data from their login session on the PC-BSD® system.
+This allows a user to temporarily use a TrueOS® system without leaving any data from their login session on the TrueOS® system.
 This can be useful, for example, to allow a publicly accessible system to support multiple, transient users.
 It also allows you to login and run applications as if on a fresh system each time.
 Should the system be rebooted before you logout of the stealth session, the one-time key is lost, rendering the data useless.
 A stealth session is similar to a web browser's private mode, except for your entire desktop session.

 .. warning:: if you log into a stealth session, do not save any data to your home directory as it will be destroyed at logout.
 If your intent is to safely interact with a
-   PC-BSD® system while retaining the data in your home directory, use :ref:`PersonaCrypt` instead.
+   TrueOS® system while retaining the data in your home directory, use :ref:`PersonaCrypt` instead.

 **Display available users:** by default, the list of available users is displayed in the login screen.
 To hide this list and force the user to input their username, uncheck this box.
 For security reasons, the Login Manager will refuse logins from the *root* and *toor* accounts.